 When we decided to travel to Dalat, Vietnam as part of our journey through the country, we did it based on a single reason: the promise of cool, mountain weather.
 We didn’t care about the things to do in Dalat – not the city sights or Dalat waterfalls or tours or food – we just wanted to escape the heat.
-We worried about what to do in Dalat once we got there…and we were surprised by what we found!
+We did worry about what to do in Dalat once we got there…and we were surprised by what we found!

 The good news is that there are plenty of Dalat, Vietnam attractions to see, even if some of the sights are a bit out of town.
 Our all-day tour of the Vietnam Central Highlands left us with just two full days to explore the city.
 We created our own route to tour Da Lat city sights and used our own two feet to see them.
 We have included a Dalat, Vietnam map link at the end of the post to help other travelers find their way to the top Dalat things to see.

-Save, Bookmark or Pin this Dalat Travel Blog Post so that you can easily access it during your trip to Vietnam!
+Save, Bookmark or Pin this Dalat Travel Blog Post so that you can plan your trip to Vietnam!